Series of novels and short stories by Peter O'Donnell, spun off from his long-running adventure comic of the same name.

 - Checkpoint Charlie: In "The Giggle Wrecker", Modesty and Willie have to sneak a Soviet detector across the Berlin Wall.

 - Contemptible Cover: During the 1970s and '80s, most of the books got stuck with covers featuring an array of headless photos of women in stripperiffic black leather outfits decorated with metal studs.
 Over multiple editions, each more contemptible than the last, and none bearing any connection to the books' actual contents.
 You know it's bad when a male reader would rather be seen in public with the first novel's original cover, which is bright pink.
+Also, Modesty never wears that kind of leather Spy Catsuit in the books because of its impracticality - when she's in stealth mode she wears black denim, cotton, or wool.

 - Disability Superpower: Recurring character Dinah Collier is blind and psychic.